swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 - type -- A StringOrURI data type that contains an identifier of the type of reference.
 The type identifier MUST be one of the identifiers defined below, an identifier specified by the selected profile, or a URI identifier.
 This parameter MUST be present.

 - ref -- A \[String\] data type that contains an array of string parameters according to conventions defined by the type identifier.
-This parameter MUST be present.
+At least one parameter MUST be present.

 The following type identifiers are defined: